hauptkonto/tictactoe-server/README.md

 # tictactoe-server
-A .NET back end server for playing tic-tac-toe
+A .NET back end server for playing tic-tac-toe.
+It was developed as part of a coding challenge for a job interview.
+The front-end part can be found here: https://github.com/hauptkonto/tictactoe-client

+# How to Run
+  In order to run this game, the following steps need to be taken.

+## Database Setup
+  MS SQL Server must be installed in the host computer and contain a database named "tictactoe" with the tables described in the ```Tasks List >> Persistence (SQL)``` section.

+## Back-end server Setup
+  Clone the back end from this repo (current): https://github.com/hauptkonto/tictactoe-server Modify the database connections string if needed.
+It's hardcoded in Startup.cs line 38.
+  Then, simply build and start the server using Visual Studio Code.

+## Front-end Setup
+  Clone the front end from this repo: https://github.com/hauptkonto/tictactoe-client Install dependencies with ```npm install``` and then run the project with ```npm start```.

 # Tasks List

 ## General tasks:
 1) Create Github Repo [done]
-2) Deploy the game in a server so that it can be played online [partially done].
+2) Deploy the game in a server so that it can be played online [not available anymore].
 3) Don't use more than 5 hours in development (good aesthetics, symbol selection, partial time tracking, code efficiency and bug fixing are to be sacrificed in order to attempt to obtain a working product) [done].

 ## Backend (the current repo)